-On March 30, Van Gogh Sites Foundation, Van Gogh National Park and Prince Bernhard Culture Fund North Brabant organized Salon Van Gogh.
+On March 30, Van Gogh Sites Foundation, Van Gogh National Park and Prince Bernhard Culture Fund North Brabant organized Salon Van Gogh in collaboration with partners ASML and Rabobank.
 A rendezvous with Van Gogh where culture and nature meet.
 The annual networking event for business and management.

 The Prince Bernhard Culture Fund brings people, worlds and ideas together to bring culture and nature to life.
 Thanks to our contributions, funds and prizes, new cultural initiatives arise and cultural heritage is preserved.
 We do this with donors and makers, enthusiasts and experts, inventors and protectors.
 And with contributions from the Friends Lottery, Dutch Lottery and all our donors.